The Last Voyage: Plot

 Cliff finds a torch and tries to rush back to Laurie with the help of crewman Hank Lawson (Woody Strode), but they still need an acetylene tank.
 On instruction from Cliff, Lawson puts Jill in a lifeboat and asks them to return with an acetylene tank.
 The bulkhead between the boiler room and the engine finally gives way, causing the ship to sink lower.
 On top of that, a second explosion occurs in the cargo hold, blowing off the cargo hatch on the bow of the ship.

 Captain Adams is looking at his promotion letter to commodore of the line while Laurie holds a piece of a shattered mirror in her hand, contemplating suicide to free Cliff from risking his life to save her.
 She chooses not to do so and tosses it away.

-When Cliff and Lawson continue to search for a way to rescue Laurie, even recruiting Walsh's help, though the latter believes nothing can be done.
+Cliff and Lawson continue to search for a way to rescue Laurie, even recruiting Walsh's help, though the latter believes nothing can be done.
 Captain Adams returns to his office to retrieve the ship's logbook and papers but is killed when the forward smokestack falls on him.
 Meanwhile, a lifeboat returns with the acetylene tank and the group gets Laurie out from under the steel beam.
 Water pours into the open cargo hatch, and the ship begins its final plunge.
 They get up to the boat deck along with Osborne and Ragland.
 As they proceed to the stern where a lifeboat is standing by, Walsh jumps off the ship and swims away from it.
 Cliff, Laurie, Osborne, Ragland, and Lawson jump into the water and find a lifeboat just as the ship sinks.
 Cliff personally helps Lawson aboard, in thanks for his devotion to assisting Laurie's rescue, and the narrator concludes with, "This was the death of the steamship Claridon.
 This was her last voyage."